-Over the last year, the school has invested in remodeling spaces within the existing buildings both as adaptations and to accommodate the planned expansion of the school.
-The science lab has been refurbished and remodeling of the teaching school block has created new learning spaces.
+Over the last year, the school has invested in remodelling spaces within the existing buildings both as adaptations and to accommodate the planned expansion of the school.
+The science lab has been refurbished and remodelling of the teaching school block has created new learning spaces.
 Sensory rooms are also under review.

 IQM Flagship Project

 A further review will be designed for the coming year as the school’s cohort of pupils is changing from MLD to SLD.
 The current curriculum is offered in two strands in KS3 and KS4, an adapted secondary subject based curriculum and a semi-formal curriculum that has the EHCP outcomes for every student at its heart and is more skill based.
 The review will determine if this model meets the needs of the pupils, facilitates movement between the two curriculum offers and prepares the pupils for the current KS5 curriculum.
 This will be the focus of the Flagship project for the coming year.

 Displays throughout continue to reflect the work and progress of the pupils and are of outstanding quality.
 Following the completion of the transition in to a MAT and significant staff mobility, the Headteacher has a clear commitment to revisiting and strengthening the school’s vision and values.
 This will be the core focus of the professional development days in September.

 There are currently 171 students on roll, with a current capacity for 175 places which will be increasing to accommodate a further sixteen students following the conclusion of the consultation process.